Skip to content

 So, What Should You Choose?

-DHI certainly has its own advantages but the increased price range can be a deal-breaker for most.
-Or, the clinic that is suitable for you might not offer DHI surgeries at all.
+DHI certainly has its own advantages, but the increased price range can be a deal-breaker for most.
+Or, the clinic that is suitable for you might NOT offer DHI surgeries at all.

 At the end of the day, the final decision is made by you, and since we’ve gone through every detail in this blog, it should be an easier decision.